tradingview/documentation-guidelines/PineBlogPosts/README.md

 ### Double Quotation Marks

-Besides UI component names, we use double quotes when referring to:
+As stated in the previous section, we use double quotes for UI component names, and when referring to:
 - The title of a publication on TradingView or elsewhere, as in:
   > The "CAGR" indicator...
 - Form-type pairs, or forms, or types (see the ["Forms and types" section of the RST Guidelines](https://github.com/tradingview/documentation-guidelines/blob/main/PineUserManual/RSTGuidelines.md#forms-and-types)).